georgetown-cset/eto-orca/README.md

 Run `PYTHONPATH='.' python3 scripts/retrieve_repo_metadata.py curr_repos_filled.jsonl curr_repos_final.jsonl`

 * To prepare data for the web application, load `curr_repos_final.jsonl` in the previous step into BigQuery and run the sequence of queries in `sequences/downstream_order.txt`.
-Assuming your dataset in BigQuery is called `orca`, download the data from
-`orca.website_stats` in BigQuery as JSONL, then run `PYTHONPATH='.' python3 scripts/preprocess_for_website.py`.

 These steps are automated and run on a monthly basis on the scholarly literature data using the `orca_data_pipeline.py` Airflow pipeline.